Span of control

 Span of control, also called span of management, is a term used in business management, particularly human resource management.
-The term refers to the number of subordinates or direct reports a supervisor is responsible for.
+The term refers to the number of direct reports a supervisor is responsible for (the number of people the supervisor supports).

 Overview

 In simple words, span of control means the manageable number of subordinates of a superior.
 The bigger the number of the subordinates a manager controls, the broader is her/his span of control.